liferay/liferay-docs/devGuide/en/chapters/12-designing-with-alloyui.markdown

-If you try to deploy the portlet now you will notice that no images are displayed; this is because we need to write some CSS to tell the portlet how to display itself.
+If you try to deploy the portlet now you will notice that no images are displayed; this is because we need to write some CSS to tell the portlet how to display the carousel.

-2. Create a *main.css* file in your `portlet-name/docroot/css/` directory and insert the following code:
+2. Create a *main.css* file in your portlet's `docroot/css/` directory and insert the following code:

         div.carousel-item